jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 Finally after all is configured in the repository and the team is following a well defined development process, it's time to talk about creating the release!

-Whenever we want to deploy to production, a release needs to be created.
  This process is handled by the [release-it](https://www.npmjs.com/package/release-it) library, which can be used in two ways:

 1. Manually: One of the developers runs ```npm run release``` locally, which starts the release-it wizard, which in turn takes care of what's needed.
 2. Automatically via CI/CD: After the PR is merged, the Github Action with the release-it library starts from there and takes care of what's needed.